-Essential Duties and Responsibilities
+Essential Duties and Responsibilities:

+Performs other routine duties.
 Promote and actively embrace the concept of professionalism, with an emphasis on quality, commitment, integrity, ingenuity, teamwork, the community and the environment.
 Safety is a deeply rooted cultural value and it must be promoted and enforced at all times.

-Certificates, Licenses, and Registrations
+Certificates, licenses, and registrations

 The physical demands and work environment described here are representative of the conditions that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.